-We are excited to announce our new Midwest District Network, launching in Fall 2019.
-This Network will provide an opportunity for school district teams to connect and learn with other districts from across the Midwest region who are actively engaged in efforts to increase educational equity for their students and particularly those students whom we have served least well in our schools and communities.
-The Network will run for 2 years (school year 2019-2020 and 2020-2021).
+We’ve launched an exciting new opportunity to connect and learn with other school districts from across the Midwest region who are actively engaged in efforts to increase educational equity for their students and particularly those students whom we have served least well in our schools and communities.
+This new Network will be supported by an innovative partnership between the National Equity Project, the UChicago Consortium for School Research, Project for Education Research that Scales (PERTS), Shift Results, and the Collaborative for Social, Emotional and Academic Learning (CASEL) and will run for 2 years, school year 2019-2020 and 2020-2021.

 Learning Partnership Approach